-This lecture, titled "Future Technology as Seen in the Science Fiction Star Trek," was held as one of the events of KCG Summer Festa.According to Professor Chiba, the characteristic of Star Trek as a work of science fiction is that it avoids unscientific ideas and depicts technologies and events that are as logically consistent as possible.The spaceships and various machines that appear in the film were conceived based on the level of science and technology at the time, and whether or not they would be feasible in the future in the 2260s, when the film is set.At this event, Dr. Chiba gave a lecture on how far the science and technology imagined in the science fiction world of that time has been realized today, 50 years later.A variety of future technologies and devices are discussed, including spacecraft, transporter devices, communication devices, and recording media.Here are three of them.
+The lecture, titled "Future Technology as Seen in the Science Fiction Star Trek," was one of the events of the KCG Summer Festa.According to Dr. Chiba, a characteristic of Star Trek as a work of science fiction is that it avoids unscientific ideas and portrays technology and events as logically consistent as possible.The spaceships and various machines that appear in the film were conceived in light of the level of science and technology of the time, and whether or not they would be feasible in the future of the 2260s, the period in which the film is set.At this event, Dr. Chiba gave a lecture on how far the science and technology imagined in the science fiction world of that time have been realized today, 50 years later.The topics covered include spacecraft, transporters, communication devices, recording media, and a variety of other future technologies and equipment.Three of them are presented below.

-Comparison #1: How far has the spacecraft been realized?
+Comparison #1: How far have spacecraft been realized?

-One of the most famous artifacts created by the best of science and technology in Star Trek is the starship USS Enterprise.This giant ship is 289 meters long and 132 meters wide, and uses warp navigation to travel through space faster than light.Has a comparable spacecraft ever been realized?The largest spacecraft of our time is the International Space Station, which unfortunately is inferior to the Enterprise in many ways.It is only 108.5 meters long and cannot move freely in space.Most importantly, it has the biggest drawback of not being able to fly faster than light.
+A representative artifact created by the best of science and technology in Star Trek is the starship USS Enterprise.The 289-meter-long, 132-meter-wide giant ship uses warp navigation to travel through space faster than light.Has a comparable spacecraft been realized?The largest spacecraft of our time is the International Space Station, which unfortunately is inferior to the Enterprise in many ways.It is 108.5 meters in length and cannot move freely in space.Above all, it has the greatest disadvantage of not being able to fly faster than light.

-In Star Trek, the crew held a data terminal about the size of a thick laptop in one hand, and used a pen to write and display data.Has this type of data terminal been realized?Compare it to the modern iPad.The iPad is smaller and lighter than a data terminal, yet it is more versatile, not only in terms of data input and display, but also in terms of GPS functionality and the ability to record audio, photos and video.Modern technology has already surpassed the imagination of science fiction in this type of device.
+In Star Trek, the crew held a data terminal the size of a thick laptop in one hand, writing and displaying data with a pen.Has this type of data terminal been realized?Compare this to the modern iPad.The iPad is smaller and lighter than a data terminal, yet more multifunctional, with not only data input and display, but also GPS and voice, photo, and video recording capabilities.Modern technology has already surpassed the imagination of science fiction in this type of equipment.

 Comparison #3: Has the transfer device been realized?

-Considered by some to be Star Trek's greatest idea, the transporter is a device that allows living beings and objects to be transported instantaneously.The principle is to decompose an object into quanta, transfer them, and reconstruct them at the destination.Has this transporter been realized?Unfortunately, even a comparable device has not been developed.The transporter is the most difficult of Star Trek's future technologies to achieve.Full-scale research in the future is awaited.
+Considered by some to be Star Trek's greatest idea, the transporter is a device that allows creatures and objects to be moved instantaneously.The principle is that the object is broken down into quanta, transferred, and reconstituted at the destination.Has this transfer device been realized?Unfortunately, not even a comparable device has been developed.The transporter is the most difficult of Star Trek's future technologies to realize.A full-scale study in the future is awaited.